krbreyn/lshare/README.md

-Sendto is a quick and dirty CLI tool for transferring files over a local network.
+lshare (for local share) is a quick and dirty CLI tool for transferring files over a local network using HTTP.